How to really use your himalayan salt lamp – useful tips and tricks

 Step 1 - Turn your lamp off and let it cool.

 Step 2 - Wet a cloth then wring it thoroughly until its just a little damp.

 Step 3 - Gently dab your salt lamp to clean the surface.
-DO NOT rub your lamp as it will erode.
+DO NOT rub your lamp as it will erode the salt.

 Buy a rock salt lamp with a dimmer